ploomber/soopervisor/README.rst

    :alt: CI badge

+**Note:** Soopervisor is currently in beta, if you are interested in being a beta tester, please open an issue in the repository

 Soopervisor introduces the concept of a *Ploomber project*, which is a standard way of running `Ploomber <github.com/ploomber/ploomber>`_ pipelines.